swegger/SE_SL_2022/README.md

 ```

 *Note, if directory/data/sname/MultiSizePursuit.mat exists, `SetupSmoothPursuitProject` will load that data and then check if more data needs to be extracted.
+Data collected on a given day should be contained in one `raw_data_folder` and data collected on different days should be sorted into different folders.

 *Analysis of data*